 6. Rutgers 62, Pitt 39 (2012)

 Pitt’s first half performance against Louisville resulted in the third-worst shooting performance (4-25) in a half in program history.
 I’m not sure if this game was the worst or second-worst but they shot 4-32 in the first half of this one.
 To put into perspective how much worse the Rutgers game compares to the one that just happened.
 Louisville is a top 15 team with a Hall of Fame Coach who might be the best defensive mind ever.
 That Rutgers team won 14 games all season and was coached by noted abuser and crazy person Mike Rice.
-The best shooting performance of the night was Nasir Robinson and he was 3-9!score.
+Just look at this dismal box score.
+The best shooting performance of the night was Nasir Robinson and he was 3-9!